imjihuan/fuego/docs/rst_src/Architecture.rst

 The major elements in the Fuego architecture are:

- * host system
+ * Host system

-   * container build system
+     * Fuego container instance
-   * fuego container instance
+     * Container build system
      * Jenkins continuous integration system

         * web-based user interface (web server on port 8090)
         * plugins

-     * test programs
+     * Test programs
-     * abstraction scripts (test scripts)
+     * Build environment (not shown in the diagram above)
-     * build environment (not shown in the diagram above)
+     * Fuego core system

- * target system
+ * Target system
- * web client, for interaction with the system
+ * Web client, for interaction with the system

 ==============
 Jenkins